KarimDahawy/Behavioral-Cloning/README.md

 To capture good driving behavior, I have used the training data provided by Udacity and made some preprocessing on them in order to fit my model.

 The training data contains center,left and right images for the same scene.
-I didn't depend on one of them, but I have combined all the three type of images in order to have a good driving behavior.
+I didn't depend on one of them, but I have **combined** all the three type of images in order to have a good driving behavior.

-I have add a correction in the steering data with +0.2 for left images and -0.2 for right images.
+I have add a correction in the steering data with **+0.2** for left images and **-0.2** for right images.

+Here's an example of how the scene looks like from 3 different angles:

+**Right**

 ![alt text][image3]

+**Center**

 ![alt text][image4]

+**Left**

 ![alt text][image5]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data set, I also flipped images and angles to add more data.	`

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I preprocessed this data by normalization the images to zero mean and cropping the images to have only the interesting part in the image that will benefit my training.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 7.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.